antihax/goesi/esi/docs/CalendarApi.md

 > []GetCharactersCharacterIdCalendar200Ok GetCharactersCharacterIdCalendar(ctx, characterId, optional)
 List calendar event summaries

 Get 50 event summaries from the calendar.
 If no from_event ID is given, the resource will return the next 50 chronological event summaries from now.
-If a from_event ID is specified, it will return the next 50 chronological event summaries from after that event.  ---  This route is cached for up to 5 seconds
+If a from_event ID is specified, it will return the next 50 chronological event summaries from after that event  ---  This route is cached for up to 5 seconds

 ### Required Parameters